0l0r1n/pratice/notes/misc.md

 ## Databases

-### SQL
+### Relational

 Stands for structured query language.
 Used with RDBMS and RDSMS.
 Useful with structured data.
 Scope of SQL - data query, manipulation, definition and access control.
+Data is sctored across multiple tables and linked using relationships.
+Properties

+- Schema on write
+- Atomic values
+- Each row is unique
+- Sequence of columns is insignificant
+- Each column is named
+- Integrity constraints maintain data consistency across multiple tables

 #### CAP Theorem